Our Study Programs & Research Degrees

 - Doctor of Philosophy (PhD)

-Students wishing to pursue a Master of Arts need to enrol in the Faculty of Arts through an appropriate program, such as history and philosophy of science, archaeology, anthropology, or Indigenous studies.
+The Master of Arts (MA) is a 2 year research-intensive degree resulting in a 30,000-word thesis of original work.
+Students wishing to pursue an MA need to enrol in the Faculty of Arts through an appropriate program, such as history and philosophy of science, archaeology, anthropology, or Indigenous studies with one of our team members as a thesis supervisor or co-supervisor.